Logiqx/wca-ipy/docs/README.md

 **Informative Rankings**

-* [Representative Over 40s Rankings](Senior_Rankings.md) adds anonymised counts to the Partial Over 40s Rankings, thus showing everyone
+* [Representative Over 40s Rankings](Senior_Rankings.md) adds "unknowns" to the Partial Over 40s Rankings
 * [Percentile Rankings](Percentile_Rankings.md) shows how times are distributed for the WCA community and the over 40s

 **Completeness**